imabp/WebTerminal/README.md

 ## Usage

-The primary goal of this project is to help you learn basic Linux commands in the terminal.
+The primary goal of this project is to help you learn basic Linux commands in your browser itself.

-_For more examples, please refer to the [Working Demo](https://example.com)_
+_For more examples, please refer to the [Working Demo](https://github.com/imabp/WebTerminal)_

 <!-- ROADMAP -->

 ## Roadmap

-See the [open issues](https://github.com/imabp/LearnBasicLinuxTerminal/issues) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/imabp/WebTerminal/issues) for a list of proposed features (and known issues).

 <!-- CONTRIBUTING -->